Duronto TV

 Duronto TV (দুরন্ত টিভি; lit. 'restless TV') is a Bangladeshi Bengali-language satellite and cable children's television channel, and the first of its kind in the country.
 It was initially licensed in 2013 as "Renaissance TV", but was later renamed to its current name.
-The channel began test broadcasts on 5 October 2017, and later commenced official broadcasts ten days later on 15 October 2017.
+The channel began test broadcasts on 5 October 2017, and commenced official broadcasts on 15 October 2017.

 Duronto TV is the first Bengali-language children's television channel.
-The channel's Director is Abhijit Chowdhury, along with Mohammad Ali Haider being the head of programming and Amjad Hossain Arjo being the head of marketing.
+The director of the channel is Abhijit Chowdhury, and Quazi Shahidul Islam is the head of broadcast operations and engineering, Minhaz Uddin being the head of sales and marketing, and Sunjida Siddique Sumona being the head of programme.
 It is owned by Barind Media Limited, a subsidiary of Renaissance Group.
 Duronto TV's programming consists of live action, usually local, and animated shows, usually foreign.

 History

 Licensing and initiation

 In November 2013, the Bangladesh Telecommunication Regulatory Commission (BTRC) granted Barind Media Limited a license to broadcast "Renaissance TV", which would be Bangladesh's first children's oriented television channel.
 However, over time, the channel was renamed to Duronto TV.
 The channel received its frequency allocation in January 2015.
 Before its launch, in July 2017, Duronto TV, along with four other television channels in Bangladesh, signed an agreement with UNICEF to air children's programming for one minute.